aalaap/laravel-livewire-daisyui-starter-kit/README.md

 ## Status

-This is a very new fork, so at the moment, all we have is pre-installed daisyUI and a redone welcome page.
+This is a very new fork, so at the moment there are a few components that have been replaced, but the main layout and themeing is still using Flux.
 The eventual goal is to replace as many Flux components with the equivalent daisyUI alternatives as possible and finally removing Flux entirely.

 ## Official Documentation